glenkleidon/JSON-ND/README.md

 Its primary purpose is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string (name) or value.

-This is approach is most useful when using JSON syntax to communicate between strongly typed and untyped language implementations of a service; or with strongly typed languages using a dynamic data structure where the exact data type may not be fully known at compile time.
-This is also helpful for data visualisation tools when displaying novel data.
+This is approach is most useful when using JSON syntax to communicate between strongly typed and untyped language implementations of a service; or with strongly typed languages using a dynamic data structure where the exact data type may not be known at compile time.
+This is also helpful for data visualisation tools when displaying never-before-seen data.

 The data-type is **always** optional and may be applied to none, some, or all of the _member names_ or _array elements_ and follows a perferred language style (eg C++, C#, GO, Pascal, Typescript).
 The language style can be conveyed in a number of ways including pre-agreement, in the protocol header or in the data itself.